RagnarokOS/distrib/README.md

     $ cd /usr/src/ragnarok
     $ for _repo in distrib src; do git clone https://github.com/RagnarokOS/"$_repo".git; done

 Get the latest version of Ragnarok's kernel build.
-On Ragnarok systems, the `kernupd -d` command will download all the relevant packages into `/var/db/kernel/`, simply move them to `/usr/src/ragnarok`.
+On Ragnarok systems, you can use apt to download all the relevant packages:

+    $ apt-get download linux-image-$VERSION-ragnarok-amd64 linux-headers-$VERSION-ragnarok-amd64 linux-libc-dev

+Replace `$VERSION` with the latest version.

 On other Debian based systems, simply download the kernel/headers/libc-dev packages from the [Release page](https://github.com/RagnarokOS/kernel-build/releases).

+Ensure that all kernel-related packages are in `/usr/src/ragnarok`, then

 Change directory:

     $ cd distrib/

-Build a release (miniroot + live ISO):
+Build a release (miniroot, base + live ISO):

     $ make
     # make release

-The resulting miniroot tarball will be saved in the current working directory (/usr/src/ragnarok/distrib).
+The resulting tarballs will be saved in the current working directory (/usr/src/ragnarok/distrib).
 The resulting ISO will be saved in /usr/src/ragnarok/distrib/iso/live.

 Reporting Issues